-REQUIRED ABILITIES/SKILLS FOR NATUROPATHIC MEDICINE PROGRAM ADMISSION behavioral and social maturity.
-Technological compensation can be made for some disabilities in certain of these areas, but a candidate should be able to perform in a reasonably independent manner.
+REQUIRED ABILITIES/SKILLS FOR NATUROPATHIC MEDICINE PROGRAM ADMISSION areas, but a candidate should be able to perform in a reasonably independent manner.
 The use of a trained intermediary means that a candidate's judgment must be mediated by someone else's power of selection and observation.